dougeby/IntuneDocs/intune-user-help/use-verbose-logging-to-help-your-it-administrator-fix-device-issues-android.md

 ---

-# Turn on verbose logging
+# Configure logging settings

-Turn on *verbose logging* to let the Company Portal app, Microsoft Intune app, and Intune-managed apps record your actions with these apps.
-If you ever experience and report app problems, your support team will review the logs for error details.
+Configure the logging settings to let the Company Portal app, Microsoft Intune app, and Intune-managed apps record your actions with these apps.
+If you ever experience a problem in the app, and then report it, your support team will review these logs for more details.

+> [!NOTE]
-Verbose logging is enabled on your device by default.
-The logs that you send to your support team will include your email address.
+> The logs that you send to your support team will include your email address.

-To turn verbose logging on or off:
+## Configure Company Portal logging
+Verbose logging records every action you take in the Company Portal app.
+It's enabled on your device by default.
+To turn verbose logging off in Company Portal:

-1. Sign in to the Company Portal or Microsoft Intune app.
+1. Sign in to the Company Portal app.
 2. Tap **Settings**.
-3. Next to **Verbose Logging**, flip the switch to **On** or **Off**.
+3. Next to **Verbose Logging**, flip the switch to **Off**.

+## Configure Microsoft Inune app logging
+In the Microsoft Intune app, you can configure the level of log details.
+The level defaults to **Important**.
+To adjust logging detail:

+1. Open the Microsoft Intune app.
+2. Tap **Settings**.
+3. Under **Log level detail**, select **Verbose** to increase the level of details recorded, or select **Off** to turn off logging.

+## Next steps

 Still need help?
 Contact your company support.
 For contact information, check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).